 Film Making | Y9, Y10, Y11 | Autumn, Spring

 Enhanced self- and peer-evaluation, leadership and teamwork skills, as well as greater artistic confidence will be the rewards for boys during Film Making.

-This practical course will introduce pupils to the different roles required in producing films, from camera operation and lighting, to directing and editing, guiding each boy through the steps necessary to take a project from an initial idea into a final product.
+This practical course will introduce pupils to the different roles required in producing films, from camera operation and lighting to directing and editing, guiding each boy through the steps necessary to take a project from an initial idea to a final product.
 Pupils will gain, through hands-on exploration, a greater understanding of how film cameras and associated equipment are used to create professional looking films.
 Pupils will capture and edit footage into final projects of their choice.
-They will develop operational skill as well as learning how to evaluate and critique their own work and that of their peers, looking for ways to adapt and improve their projects.
+They will develop operational skills as well as learning how to evaluate and critique their own work and that of their peers, looking for ways to adapt and improve their projects.
 Boys will develop confidence in their own creative abilities as well as nurturing and developing group and leadership skills.

 Fitness Activators | Y9, Y10, Y11 | Autumn, Spring

 This course teaches students about key muscle groups and how these can be trained safely to improve both sporting and general fitness.
 It covers basic fundamental principles of fitness and fitness instruction, both of which will be consolidated in supporting the member of staff in the fitness suite at Healthy Lifestyle Programme lunchtime clubs.
-Boys will demonstrate an excellent commitment to health and fitness, showing excellent organisation skills and taking leadership roles within the Healthy Lifestyle Programme.
+Boys will demonstrate a keen commitment to health and fitness, showing excellent organisational skills and taking leadership roles within the Healthy Lifestyle Programme.
 They will also develop a greater understanding of what they are trying to achieve and how to achieve it through increased knowledge of the principles of training and how training can benefit the body.

 Fives | Y7 | Autumn, Spring